Help with energy bills – £400 energy rebate and more

 How should you decide how much energy to use?

 Surviving shared living can be tricky at the best of times, and an energy price crisis hardly helps matters.
-Arguments about leaving lights on or leaving things on standby could get a lot more intense this year...
+Arguments about leaving lights on or leaving things on standby could have been a lot more intense this year...

 We can't resolve every dispute for you, but we can help with a couple of biggies: heating and showering.